 Posts in category display - page 24

-It works well for titles and dialog screens, but paragraphs of text should be avoided.
+It works well for titles, lists, and paragraphs full of descriptive text and prose.

 I created this font in 2018 thinking about the old flowing chrome letters of 60s refrigerators.
 It breaks the horizontal line a little bit to make it more practical.